About Spell Bent

 The May 2018 CRTC report “Harnessing Change: The Future of Programming Distribution in Canada” stated “In examining today’s marketplace and the direction in which it appears to be moving in the future, it is clear that the Internet has become essential to all Canadians, bringing global connectivity and making it part of people’s everyday lives.
 This new reality has significantly disrupted Canada’s audio and video marketplace—often in striking ways, though sometimes to varying degrees.
 Traditional media will be forced to evolve in response to this new reality.”

-One of the most impactful changes for Beevision in Canada’s media landscape in reaction to the CRTC report, has been the retooling of the Bell Fund’s funding programs.
+In response to the CRTC report, the Bell Fund retooled their funding program strategy to support the creation of streaming video content.
 The newly created Bell Fund Slate program presented a fantastic opportunity for companies like Beevision to develop new forms of video content targeting digital audiences.
-We approached digital distribution expert Greg Rubidge to see if he would invest in the project and he agreed to come on board.
-Greg is fully immersed in the OTT revolution and his market experience is invaluable.
-We submitted an application to produce the pilot of Spell Bent, scripted as a short form digital series, and the Bell Fund supported us.
+We approached digital distribution/OTT expert Greg Rubidge to see if he would invest in the project and he agreed to come on board.
+We submitted an application to develop the Spell Bent series and the Bell Fund supported us.

-The newly expanded Beevision team of Nina, Paul and Jamie selected uber-talented writer/actor Sugith Varughese to be our Story Editor.
-The script went through numerous revisions over the summer as we adapted to the rigours of creating short form content and how to unfold a story with the minimal amount of exposition, revealing information about the characters and their world only as needed.
+During our pre-development phase the Beevision team of Nina, Paul and Jamie worked with the veteran writer/actor Sugith Varughese as our Story Editor.
+The script went through numerous revisions over the summer as we sought to create a script with the minimal amount of exposition, revealing information about the characters and their world only as needed.
 Sugith’s ‘CAGA’ (character-action-goal-adversary) template was very useful.
-In the writing process we were careful to respect Jamie’s Story World, staying true to her perspective on how her characters should look, behave and speak, and respecting her goal to convey a diverse society where LGBTQ characters fit seamlessly in an everyday world without having to prove themselves.
+In the writing process we were careful to respect Jamie’s Story World, staying true to her perspective on how her characters should look, behave and speak, and respecting her goal to convey a diverse society where LGBTQ+ characters fit seamlessly in an everyday world without having to prove themselves.

 When casting Spell Bent we wanted a black female lead.
-We were fortunate to find Lory Mpiana who plays the starring role of Halley Highcroft.
-We are very happy with our entire cast and during table reads of the pilot script were able to gather input from them and infuse some of their personality into the characters they played.
-The discussions we had with our cast about their characters and the story as a whole helped us to better inform the script and backstories and create a robust story engine for the series.
+We were fortunate to find Lory Mpiana who stars as Halley Highcroft.
+During table reads of the pilot script we gathered input from our cast and infuse some of their own personality traits into the characters they portrayed The discussions we had with our cast about their characters and the story as a whole helped us to better inform the script and backstories and create a robust story engine for the series.
 Read more about the characters and watch their interviews.